What is Social Work?

 You Are Needed

 Whatever area of social work you are drawn to, know this: You are needed.
-And we will prepare you to be a change artist in families’ lives.
+And we will prepare you to be a change agent in families’ lives.